Grand Ethiopian Renaissance Dam: Construction

 On 26 June 2020, Egypt, Sudan and Ethiopia agreed to delay filling the reservoir for a few weeks.

-On 21 July 2020, Ethiopian prime minister, Abiy Ahmed, announced that the first phase of filling the reservoir had been completed.
+A month later, on 21 July, Ethiopian prime minister, Abiy Ahmed, announced that the first phase of filling the reservoir had been completed.
 The early filling was attributed to heavy rains.
 In his statement, Abiy stated that "We have successfully completed the first dam filling without bothering and hurting anyone else.
 Now the dam is overflowing downstream".
-The target for the first year filling was 4.9 cubic kilometres, while the dam has capacity to hold 74 cubic kilometres when completed.
+The target for the first year filling was 4.9 billion m³, while the dam has capacity to hold 74 billion m³ when completed.

 The first phase of filling the reservoir began in July 2020, to a maximum depth of 70 m utilising a temporary sill.
-Further construction work is necessary before the reservoir can be filled to a level for electricity generation.
+Further construction work was necessary before the reservoir could be filled to a level required for electricity generation.
+Subsequently, it was reported that it would take between 4 and 7 years to fill with water, depending on hydrologic conditions during the filling period.

-The second phase of filling of the GERD reservoir was completed on 19 July 2021 with estimates of reaching the level of 573 m (a.m.s.l) and retaining no more than 4.5 km3 at this stage.
+The second phase of filling of the GERD reservoir was completed on 19 July 2021, with estimates of reaching the level of 573 m (a.m.s.l) and retaining no more than 4.5 km3 at this stage.
+At this time, the volume of water at the GERD reservoir approached nearly 4.12 billion m³, measured using images from the Sentinel-1A satellite.